Skip to navigation Skip to content

 • there is a short course approval, or

-• the customer advises that they are willing and able to undertake other approved activities to meet their JSP requirements, then
+• the customer advises that they are willing and able to undertake other approved activities to meet their JSP requirements

-• over 12 months, and study was accepted as part of the customer’s PBAS reporting for any reporting period after the study start date:
+• 12 months or over, and study was accepted as part of the customer's PBAS reporting for any reporting period after the study start date (for JSE participants) or was included in the customer's Job plan (for IEA participants):

 • the customer remains qualified for JSP until the day before the student claim was lodged, or